fmselab/ctwedge/docs/developer.md

 ## Project structure
 - `ctwedge.parent`  language definitions
 	- `ctwedge` contains the language definition, and the parser
-	- `ctwedge.ide`
+	- `ctwedge.ide`  created automatically by the Xtext web project wizard, and unsure about its purpose
-	- `ctwedge.tests`
+	- `ctwedge.tests`  not used by us
 	- `ctwedge.util` utlity functions (depends on `ctwedge`)
 	- `ctwedge.web`  web editor and servlets for generation (depends on `ctwedge`, `ctwedge.generator`, `ctwedge.util`)
 	- `ctwedge.generator` the generators (ACTS, CASA ...) common both to the eclipse plugin and the web version.
 				It depends on `ctwedge`, `ctwedge.util`
 	- `ctwedge.generator.test` tests for the generator methods
 	- `ctwedge.web.test`  tests for the web interface
 	- `ctwedge.benchmarks` benchmarks (depends on `ctwedge`)
-- `ctwedge.eclipse`  eclipse plugins (depends on `ctwedge`, `ctwedge.generator`, `ctwedge.util`)
+	- `ctwedge.ui`  eclipse plugin (depends on `ctwedge`, `ctwedge.generator`, `ctwedge.util`)
-	- `ctwedge.eclipse`  extension points and abstract classes (generator)
-	- `ctwedge.eclipse.feature` feature for update site
+	- `ctwedge.feature` feature for update site
-	- `ctwedge.eclipse.ui` UI extensions for buttons and so on, view, tables ....
+	- `ctwedge.repository` the actual site for the update site

 To create a model and obtain a test suite programmatically, look at examples in the `ctwedge.generator.test` folder.

 ## Compile from source
 CTWedge is accessible via any browser at http://foselab.unibg.it/ctwedge.
 However, this is the instruction to build the .war file from source, and install it to your own server:
-- make sure to have copied the `acts-3.0.jar` (not included in this repository) into `ctwedge.generator/libs` folder.
-- create a folder called local-maven-repo under the root of the repository, and from the project root, run the command `mvn deploy:deploy-file -DgroupId=ctwedge -DartifactId=acts -Dversion=3.0 -Durl=file:./local-maven-repo/ -DrepositoryId=local-maven-repo -DupdateReleaseInfo=true -Dfile=ctwedge.generator/libs/acts-3.0.jar`
-- run `mvn install` on the `ctwedge.parent` project, and in any other projects if necessary.
+- from Eclipse, run `Maven Install` on the `ctwedge.parent` project, and in any other projects if necessary.
 - Finally, the `target` folder in the `ctwedge.web` project will contain the war file to deploy on the server.
-The `ctwedge.eclipse` folder contains the eclipse plugin and can be run as Eclipse Application to debug.
+The `ctwedge.ui` folder contains the eclipse plugin and can be run as Eclipse Application to debug.

 In case of any problems regarding the setup, contact [Marco Radavelli](mailto://marco.radavelli@unibg.it).